russellgoyder/sundial-latex/README.md

 ## Resources

 The `analemma` package implements the mathematics of sundial and orbits for an arbitrary sundial geometry and orientation placed anywhere on any planet.
 The analemma expressed in an exact parametric expression which reduces to standard results for the special cases of common dial types.
-Despite sundials being thousands of years old, I cannot find an expression for the analemma as general as this in the literature.
+Despite sundials being thousands of years old, I cannot find an expression for the analemma quite as general as this in the literature.

 ### Reference Article